 In some cases, vaccines can be used to treat an active viral infection.
 The concept behind this is that by giving the vaccine, immunity is boosted without adding more disease-causing virus.
 In the case of rabies, a fatal neurological disease transmitted via the saliva of rabies virus-infected animals, the progression of the disease from the time of the animal bite to the time it enters the central nervous system may be two weeks or longer.
 This is enough time to vaccinate individuals who suspect that they have been bitten by a rabid animal, and their boosted immune response is sufficient to prevent the virus from entering nervous tissue.
 Thus, the potentially fatal neurological consequences of the disease are averted, and the individual only has to recover from the infected bite.
 This approach is also being used for the treatment of Ebola, one of the fastest and most deadly viruses on Earth.
 Transmitted by bats and great apes, this disease can cause death in 70 to 90 percent of infected humans within two weeks.
 Using newly developed vaccines that boost the immune response in this way, there is hope that affected individuals will be better able to control the virus, potentially saving a greater percentage of infected persons from a rapid and very painful death.

 Another way of treating viral infections is the use of antiviral drugs.
 Because viruses use the resources of the host cell for replication and the production of new virus proteins, it is difficult to block their activities without damaging the host.
 For many years, scientists thought that drugs capable of impacting viruses would be too toxic for the body to endure.
 To meet this challenge, researcher Gertrude Elion sought to develop drugs that would target only the virus through processes such as inhibiting only viral DNA replication.
 For example, some of her medicines focused on purines, while others affected DNA polymerase.
 (Elion has 45 patents ranging from antivirals to immunosuppressants to cancer drugs.)
 However, we do have some effective antiviral drugs, such as those used to treat HIV and influenza.
 Some antiviral drugs are specific for a particular virus and others have been used to control and reduce symptoms for a wide variety of viral diseases.
-For most viruses, these drugs can inhibit the virus by blocking the actions of one or more of its proteins.
+For most viruses, antiviral drugs can inhibit the virus by blocking the actions of one or more of its proteins.
 It is important to note that the targeted proteins be encoded by viral genes and that these molecules are not present in a healthy host cell.
 In this way, viral growth is inhibited without damaging the host.
 Elion's work with George Hitchens not only led to direct treatments, but, more importantly, changed the entire methodology of drug development.
 By targeting specific aspects of tumor cells, viruses, and bacteria, they laid the groundwork for many of today's most common and important medicines, used to help millions of people each year.
 They were awarded the Nobel Prize in 1988.

 By far, the most successful use of antivirals has been in the treatment of the retrovirus HIV, which causes a disease that, if untreated, is usually fatal within 10 to 12 years after infection.
 Anti-HIV drugs have been able to control viral replication to the point that individuals receiving these drugs survive for a significantly longer time than the untreated.